featherineaugustus/Reinforcement-Learning---Graph-Traversal/README.md

 # Reinforcement-Learning---Graph-Traversal

-We illustrate the concept of Q-Learning via a graph network search.
-From a starting node, we wish to transverse the agent to a specific node (goal).
+We illustrate the concept of Q-learning via a graph traversal search.

+From a starting node, we traverse to a specific node (goal).

+- Agent: Robot
+- Environment: Graph
+- State: Position of the Robot in the Graph
+- Action: Movement (traversal)
+- Reward: 100 at goal, 0 otherwise

 Q -> Estimated Reward Table
 M -> True Reward Table